 Wild Acre Brewing Company earns kudos for its pristine, sprawling outdoor patio.
 The brand has single-handedly revived conversations about Billy Jenkins Worth (our fair city’s namesake) with Billy Jenkins Bock.
 The brewery is a partner in nearby Wild Acre Live, the outdoor music stage that features local, regional and national acts.

 Brewery stalwart Shannon Brewing Company is known for fire-brewed beers that are made with pure Texas spring water.
 The Keller-based brewery offers pub grub through a partnership with Grillas Grub food truck.
 Every day, year-round beers like the Irish Red and Mór IPA along with seasonal favorites like the Lemon Head Tart give North Texans a reason to clink pints while enjoying a crisp, clean Shannon brew.
 Sláinte!

 WILD ACRE BREWING CAMP BOWIE

-Wild Acre Brewing Camp Bowie is headed by celebrity chef David Hollister.
-Craft sammies are the big draw, and there are new offerings each week.
-The menu runs deep, and the beer offerings include one-offs and brews that can’t be found at the flagship Wild Acre Brewing location.
+Wild Acre Brewing is headed by celebrity chef David Hollister.
+Craft sammies are the big draw and the beer offerings include one-offs and brews that can’t be found at the flagship Wild Acre Brewing location.

 FUNKY PICNIC BREWING

 Funky Picnic Brewery & Cafe is now a popular destination in the South Main Village neighborhood.
 The brew cafe serves light noshes, creative brews and a focus on community and beer education.
-Watch out for the brewery cats.
-Head brewer Michael Harper has adopted several.
+Watch out for the brewery cats adopted by head brewer Michael Harper.